A CQL file consists of the word

 true if the position is stalemate;

-If all these filters are true for a position, then CQL outputs the game (with some comments) to the output file.
+If all these filters are true for some position in a game, then CQL outputs the game (with some comments) to the output file.